daily Broadcast

 Third purpose statement: I am a servant of the living God.
 A servant!
 Jesus called Himself a servant.
 Here’s your purpose: become like our Master.
 I don’t know what you’re going through, but I can tell you the will of God for sure.
 You got this?
 Here’s the will of God for sure: whatever you’re going through, no matter how good or how bad, God’s agenda is to make you like Jesus.

 So here’s the question: what might God want to do in me, through my present circumstance?
 Some of you might learn to pray like never before.
 Some of you might learn to love God’s Word like never before.
 David, in Psalm 119 said, “If I had not been afflicted, I’d have gone astray.
 But when I was afflicted, now I keep Your Word.”
+Some of us need the difficulty we are in to woo us, to make us dependent, and to bring us back into vital relationship with Jesus.

 Because it’s not hearing God’s Word that changes things.
 It’s hearing with a heart that says, Lord, You see it all.
 You love me.
 I am going to take a step towards You, by faith, I am going to take a step of faith.
 I am going to believe You to the point of acting.
 I am going to believe Your promises are true.
 I am going to believe You are using the zig-zags and the circumstances for my good and for Your glory.

-And so the question I would ask you is: whose purpose and agenda are you most eager to fulfill?
+And so, the question I would ask you is: whose purpose and agenda are you most eager to fulfill?
 When you look at your time and your schedule, your money – whose agenda?
 Whose purpose?
 Yours or God’s?
 That’s heavy.
-But God is working in our life, He is doing a great thing.
+But God is working in our life.
+He is doing a great thing.